Coronavirus: KCB refuse to honour FKF Shield Cup vs Wazito FC | Goal.com

 Coronavirus: KCB refuse to honour FKF Shield Cup vs Wazito FC

-Kenyan Premier League side KCB have opted against playing their FKF Shield Cup match with Wazito FC, scheduled for this weekend, at Afraha Stadium in Nakuru.
+Kenyan Premier League side KCB have opted against playing their FKF Shield Cup match with Wazito FC, scheduled for Saturday, at Afraha Stadium in Nakuru.

 The Bankers were to meet the 2018/19 National Super League champions in the Round of 16, but have decided not to honour the fixture following a government directive to suspend all sporting activities due to coronavirus.